House passes bill to create Jan. 6 commission; 35 Republicans join Democrats

-The House on Wednesday passed legislation to create an independent commission to investigate the Jan.
-6 U.S. Capitol attack with some rank-and-file Republicans spurning party leadership and siding with the Democrats.
+The House on Wednesday approved a bill that would create an independent commission to investigate the Jan.
+6 U.S. Capitol attack, with some rank-and-file Republicans spurning party leadership and siding with the Democrats.

 The measure passed 252-to-175, with 35 Republicans voting yes in defiance of party leaders, including former President Donald Trump, who opposes the commission.
 No Democrat voted against the bill.